chuajiesheng/reloop/readme.md

 * Ordered-Set v1.3.1+
 * pyDatalog v0.14.6

+If pip is available all prequisites can be installed at once by running

+`$ pip install -r requirements.txt --upgrade`

 ###1.1 Optional Dependencies
 These optional dependencies enable additional knowledge bases for usage.
 While Problog and SWI-Prolog both interface Prolog, psycopg2 interface a postgres database.